open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 ### 6.4.1 Create Plugin {#Conferencesection6_4_1}
 Your plugin class implementation must inherit from rvaPlugin interface as defined in plugins/include/plugin.h.
 Following the plugin class implementation, it is required to include the DECLARE_PLUGIN(ClassName) macro to export your plugin implementation.
 ### 6.4.2 Deploy Your Plugin {#Conferencesection6_4_2}
-To deploy a plugin to MCU Server, you will need to generate a new GUID for your plugin.
+To deploy a plugin to OWT Server, you will need to generate a new GUID for your plugin.
 After that, copy your plugin .so file to analytics_agent/lib, or the libpath as specified by agent.toml of analtyics agent.
 Also you need to add an entry into the plugin.cfg file under analytics_agent with the GUID you generated, for example:
 	[c842f499aa093c27cf1e328f2fc987c7]
 	description = 'my own plugin'
 	pluginversion = 1